ralyodio/bmr/README.md

 #### Bmr (client -- this app)

-To run Bmr, you first need to [download and install node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.
+To run Bmr, you first need to [download node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.

 To install Bmr, you need to clone the git repository: